torproject/onionbalance/docs/tutorial.md

 ```
 -->

+[onion-services-setup]: https://community.torproject.org/onion-services/setup/

+1. Setup the backend Onion Service [as usual][onion-services-setup].
-After you have installed the [Tor daemon][], you will need a torrc file for
+   After you have installed the [Tor daemon][], you will need a `torrc` file for
    each of your backend instances.
-Your torrc file needs to setup an onion service
+Your `torrc` file needs to defined an Onion
-(and in this case a v3 one) and I'm gonna assume [you
-know][onion-services-setup] how to do that.
-So far so good but here comes the
+   Service and I'm gonna assume [you know][onion-services-setup] how to do that.
-twist:

-[onion-services-setup]: https://community.torproject.org/onion-services/setup/
+   _Make sure it's working before going to the next step_.

-1. Inside the `HiddenService` block of your torrc file, you need to add
+2. Inside the `HiddenService` block of your torrc file, you need to add
    the following line: `HiddenServiceOnionbalanceInstance 1`.
-Note that
-   if you do not have an existing v3 onion service and you are trying
-   to create one from scratch, you must first start Tor once without
-   this torrc line, otherwise it will fail to start.
-After the onion
-   service was created, add this line to your torrc file.

-2. In your hidden service directory where the `hostname` and
+3. In your hidden service directory where the `hostname` and
    `hs_ed25519_public_key` files are living (assuming you moved them
-   previously or started Tor as described at previous step to generate
+   previously or started Tor as described at previous point to generate
    them) you need to create a new file with the name `ob_config` that
    has the following line inside:
    `MasterOnionAddress